-My name is Susan Findlay and like most of the people I teach, I came to sports & remedial massage by way of a journey.
+My name is Susan Findlay and like most of the people I teach, I came to sports massage & remedial soft tissue therapy by way of a journey.

 My journey began with classical dance and gymnastics back in my home country, Canada.
 When your body is the tool that you work with, you learn to take notice of it and it was this interest in the human body that led me to retrain as a nurse.

 Fast-forward to 1992 and I stepped off the plane onto English soil and my future life.
 After briefly working for the NHS, I made the choice to be my own boss.
 Still in the health and fitness field, I worked with GPs and health centres, setting up different schemes for a range of clientele.
 Holding 20+ classes a week and running multiple health programmes, I discovered a love of teaching and enjoyed the rewards of helping clients to reach a goal.

 Sports and remedial massage helps to bring all my skills together.
 I gained my certification in 1996 and began teaching in colleges and lecturing across the UK two years later.
 Although I am the director (and senior lecturer) of NLSSM, I have never given up the practical side of the profession and I still run my own clinic in North London.
 Keeping up with the real world helps to keep me inspired and that helps to make me a better teacher.

 I'm passionate about providing the very best quality of training and that goes beyond my teaching.
 I sit on the board of the General Council for Massage Therapies as well as being a Profession Specific Board member on the CNHC.